-Nowadays Bandipurmarket the bustling, tradesmen are working and, most importantly, tourists are arriving.
+Nowadays Bandipurmarket the İS bustling, tradesmen are working and, most importantly, tourists are arriving.
 In addition to the Bandipur project, the Bandipur Development Committee made the decision to stop any vehicles from entering the city centre and also several crucial solutions were adopted: GaunGhar, a popular, eco-friendly hotel, was one of the first buildings in Bandipur to be restored.
 The restoration helped return the once dilapidated run-down building back to its traditional Newari style, setting an example for others to follow and take pride in Bandipur's cultural heritage.

 Very often this heritage is aggressively attacked by what could be called the "hybridisation process".
-The transformations mainly concern the roof's materials, substituted with metal sheets, simpler to conserve and cheaper to buy than traditional tiles.
+The transformations mainly concern the roof's materials, substituted with metal sheets, simpler to conserve and cheaper to buy than traditional tiles6.

 Another important transformation is the painting of the doors, the windows and the other timber elements, originally in wood.
 The heavy hybridisations like new storeys or volumes are not widely present in Bandipur and therefore the city appears as it was originally built.
-Presently, after these initiatives, there is clear evidence of a greater understanding by the people of this vernacular village specifically regarding the value and importance of their cultural heritage.
+Presently, after these initiatives, there is clear evidence of a greater understanding by the people

-Fig5 / Graphic data extraction by G.I.S. of Lubenice old village source / maps by Allori, Corino, Rossato, Soranzo
+Fig5 / Graphic data extraction by G.I.S. of Lubenice old village source / maps by Allori, Corino, Rossato, Soranzo of this vernacular village specifically regarding the value and importance of their cultural heritage.